deepfakes/faceswap/INSTALL.md

 - **Windows 10**
   Windows 7 and 8 might work.
 Your mileage may vary.
 Windows has an installer which will set up everything you need.
 See: https://github.com/deepfakes/faceswap/releases
 - **Linux**
   Most Ubuntu/Debian or CentOS based Linux distributions will work.
+There is a Linux install script that will install and set up everything you need.
+See: https://github.com/deepfakes/faceswap/releases
 - **macOS**
-  WIP port for GPU-accelerated, native Apple Silicon processing.
+  Experimental support for GPU-accelerated, native Apple Silicon processing (e.g. Apple M1 chips).
+Installation instructions can be found [further down this page](#macos-apple-silicon-install-guide).
+  Intel based macOS systems should work, but you will need to follow the [Manual Install](#manual-install) instructions.
 - All operating systems must be 64-bit for Tensorflow to run.

 Alternatively, there is a docker image that is based on Debian.

 # Important before you proceed
 **In its current iteration, the project relies heavily on the use of the command line, although a gui is available. if you are unfamiliar with command line tools, you may have difficulty setting up the environment and should perhaps not attempt any of the steps described in this guide.** This guide assumes you have intermediate knowledge of the command line.

 The developers are also not responsible for any damage you might cause to your own computer.